DeltaChain (DELTA) 24 Hour Volume Reaches $1,704.00

-DeltaChain (DELTA) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM ET on June 12th.
-DeltaChain has a total market cap of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last day.
-In the last week, DeltaChain has traded flat against the U.S. dollar.
-One DeltaChain coin can now be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.
+DeltaChain (DELTA) traded flat against the dollar during the 1 day period ending at 22:00 PM E.T. on June 13th.
+One DeltaChain coin can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+Over the last week, DeltaChain has traded flat against the dollar.
+DeltaChain has a market capitalization of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last 24 hours.

 - Qubitica (QBIT) traded flat against the dollar and now trades at $11.94 or 0.00025016 BTC.